Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Problem Formulation

 However, the constraint $\tau(X_{1}) \sim \mathbb Q, \tau(X_{2}) \sim \mathbb Q$ in Eq. \ref{313} is non-convex.
 This constraint means $\tau(X_{1}) $ and $\tau(X_{2}) $ should be sampled from the same distribution, which is extremely hard to achieve for a network functional.
 Alternatively, we try to tackle the problem by minimizing the distance metric $D$ of their distributions as

 In this way, we need to train a feature extraction function $\psi$ and estimate a transformation operator $W$.
-Given that the optimization of the function $\psi$ and the transformation operator $W$ in Eq. \eqref{4} is difficult and time-consuming, we employ a simplified training strategy to optimize $\psi$ and $W$ in an alternative manner. \emph{I.e.}, when the transformation operator $W$ is optimized and the function $\psi$ is frozen in each iteration and vice versa.
-Specifically, we introduce primary and auxiliary tasks to optimize the function $\psi$ and the transformation operator $W$ better, respectively.
+Given that the optimization of the function $\psi$ and the transformation operator $W$ in Eq. \eqref{4} are difficult and time-consuming, we employ a simplified training strategy to optimize $\psi$ and $W$ in an alternative manner. \emph{I.e.}, when the transformation operator $W$ is optimized and the function $\psi$ is frozen in each iteration and vice versa.
+Specifically, we will introduce how to train the function $\psi$ and estimate the optimal $W$ in the next section.